Parachute (The Pretty Things album): Title and artwork

+Release and reception

+Parachute was released as Harvest SHVL 774 in June 1970 and soon peaked at number 43 on the UK charts, an improvement over its predecessor.
 Reviews at the time of release were very positive, with Billboard calling it "another top-flight album" for the band.
+In the UK, Record Mirror wrote that it was a "brilliant instrumental blending acoustic instruments with thundering beat and wild spacious harmonies", concluding it was "the best they've ever done."
 In 1975, Rolling Stone critic Steve Turner wrote that it had been "a Rolling Stone 'album of the year'," though in fact Parachute did not place among the magazine's Albums of the Year for 1970 or 1971, and indeed was not mentioned in Rolling Stone until Stephen Holden called it an "obscure underground classic" in his review of Freeway Madness.

-The band's lineup at this point was Phil May, Wally Waller, John Povey, Vic Unitt, and Skip Alan.
+Retrospectively, Jack Rabid at AllMusic compared it to Abbey Road, noting "the creative neurons are still firing throughout a multi-varied, cohesive LP.
+This time the topic is a generation caught between the conflicting calls of (rural) peace, love, and boredom, and (urban) sophistication, sex, and squalor in a harsh world."

-In 1976, the record was packaged as a double LP with their previous album S.F.
+In 1975, the record was packaged as a double LP with S.F.
+Sorrow titled S.F.
+Sorrow and Parachute and issued on the UK label Harvest on the Harvest Heritage series.
+In 1976, the record was again packaged as a double LP with S.F.
 Sorrow titled Real Pretty.
-In Canada, this album was on Motown Records.
+In Canada, the album was released on Motown Records.

-Snapper Records released a 40th anniversary double CD in September 2010 which included acoustic reworkings of various tracks recorded in May 2010 by Wally Waller and Phil May.
+In 2000, a CD reissue of the album on Snapper Music contained bonus tracks of non-LP single sides released in the year after the album's release that featured new guitarist Pete Tolson in place of Unitt.
+In September 2010, Snapper released a 40th anniversary double CD which included bonus acoustic reworkings of various tracks recorded in May 2010 by Wally Waller and Phil May.